 Where this process varies the most from the traditional method is moving up the priority of the content and modeling it before it is written.

 Traditional vs. content-first approach

 This allows you to provide a better overall user experience because it puts much more emphasis on subject matter that will best serve the needs of your target audience.
 By having all of the content ready up front, you are able to display it in the best light.
 It is far more effective to use design to emphasize an important piece of copy instead of feeling forced to write something to go into a feature box that has been predetermined on a page.

 The structure of the content is also important.
 By defining a meaningful and consistent structure, you can identify opportunities for reuse.
 This will simplify development as well as editing and management efforts in the future.

 Benefits of Content-First Design

 Provide a Better, More Consistent User Experience: Having all of the content up front allows you to review and organize it in a way that users can easily move through.
 You can identify consistent ways of presenting information so that a visitor quickly learns how to get what they need out of your site.
-This allows you to minimize redundancy and eliminate irrelevant content.
+This allows you to minimize redundancy and eliminate irrelevant information.
 It also helps to strengthen your brand from a visual perspective.

 Enjoy a More Creative Design: A web designer can feel handcuffed to rigid templates and wireframes when they don’t know what the content is going to be.
-They need to keep things boxed in and provide locations for content to go.
+They need to keep things boxed in and provide locations for it to go.
 When we flip this process around, they already know what content will need to be displayed, allowing them to present it in a more effective and creative manner.